In this post, we’re going to teach you some useful Italian vocabulary.

 Mi piace ballare il tanto.

-I like to dance tango.
+I like to dance the tango.

 Here’s an example of someone introducing themselves: